Krems an der Donau – Sights and tips for connoisseurs

 Hofbräu at Steinertor

-The Hofbräu am Steinertor restaurant is located directly at the Steiner Tor.
-When the weather is nice, you can enjoy specialties from Bavaria and Austria in the beer garden or in the restaurant.
-In addition, the Hofbräu offers beer from Munich or juices and wines from the Wachau.
+The Hofbräu am Steinertor restaurant is located right next to the Steiner Tor.
+When the weather is nice, you can enjoy Bavarian and Austrian specialties in the beer garden or in the restaurant.
+The Hofbräu also serves beer from Munich or juices and wines from the Wachau region.

 Hofbräu at Steinertor